Reception during the first half term.

 Those of you who came to the induction meeting in July will know that we are very busy in Reception carrying out statutory assessments.
-During the first few weeks we will be assessing the children’s skills in Literacy, Maths, Personal, social, emotional development and also physical development.
-Much of these assessments are carried out through observation, the children are also assessed using the “Speech Links” assessment which concentrates on children’s language understanding.
+During the first few weeks we will be assessing the children’s skills in Literacy, Maths, Personal, Social, Emotional development, Well Being and Cultural Diversity along with Physical Development.
+Much of these assessments are carried out through observation, the children are also assessed using the “Language Links” assessment which concentrates on children’s language understanding.
 All these assessments will be used to plan the next steps for your child’s learning and to set their targets which will be shared with you.

 While the assessments are being carried out we will also be establishing routines and expectations.
 The children are fairly well settled and now that they know how Reception works we will be working on developing independence.